Installing a Destination Charger at a Hotel or Motel

 2. How many chargers you want installed

 3. The total load on your supply and its current rating.
 For example, if your current supply is rated to 300A and in peak times you are using 200A then you have 100A of spare capacity and could install 3 x 32A chargers.
 If you are already close to the limit, then you will need to choose a charger with load monitoring that will limit the charge to prevent it from going over the rated capacity.
-The Smart EV charger has this option.
+The Autel Maxi has this option.

 There are two standard car end plug types that EVs use.